-While all cars are required to have specific safety features including seat belts, airbags, safety bumpers, headrests and other equipment, not every car meets even the basic minimum standards set forth by the National Highway Transportation Safety Administration (NHTSA).
-Where the best and safest cars on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, but sell affordable prices.
+While all cars are required to have specific safety features including seat belts, airbags, safety bumpers, headrests and other equipment, not every vehicle meets even the basic minimum standards set forth by the National Highway Transportation Safety Administration (NHTSA).
+Where the best and safest automobiles on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, but sell at affordable prices.
 However, families should never be forced to choose between safety and affordability.

 The Most Dangerous Cars